 The Witch's Handbook is a homely collection of things to do and make, specifically aimed at the witch's tastes and talents.
 There are spells and superstitions, recipes and crafts, gardening and fortune-telling, all the things a successful witch needs to know.
-It was first published in 1984 and since then there have been 30 editions.
-The most recent, Le Grand Livre Pratique de la Sorcière, was published in 2006 by Gulf Stream in France.
+It was first published in 1984 and since then there have been over 30 editions.
+A Spanish version will be published by Ediciones Maeva in October 2017.

 1000 Things You Ought To Know, written by Ginette Chevalier, is a fascinating collection of hints and tips of all kinds.
 Black and white line drawings.